tothi/ad-honeypot-autodeploy/README.md

 terraform apply
 ```

+Note, that if the user running `terraform apply` is not root, sudo privileges for running `/usr/sbin/iptables`
+is needed (without password).

 ![Terraform in action](./terraform.png)

 After a short time (~2-3 mins),
 the network and virtual machines are up and running.
+If there are any failures, `terraform destroy` might not be enough,
+manual undefining resources may be necessary.

 > WARNING: You should take care of protecting your private
 > network.
 The terraform config (main.tf) provided here just contains